 So how do you safely and happily get your dog from point A to tropical beach B by plane?

 Most airlines offer programs that let you ship your dog in the hold of the plane.
-Typically airlines restrict dogs in the cabin to smaller dogs, so if you plan to fly with a larger breed, checking them might be the only option.
+Typically airlines restrict dogs in the cabin to smaller dogs, so if you plan to fly with a big dog (really anything over about 20 pounds unless they are a service dog), checking them might be your only option.

 Some airlines, like Jet Blue and Alaska Airlines, have special programs to keep your dog comfy and cared for during the flight.
 Alaska Airlines even gives owners notifications that their pet is onboard, so they can relax during the flight.
 That said, don’t hesitate to ask someone to check on your dog.
 Keep the airline staff aware that your dog is on the flight.